Mesumine/kali-i3-endeavour/README.md

 ## Tabbed, Stacked and fullscreen modes

-Win + g = tabbed mode.
+mod + g = tabbed mode.
 The tiles will be put in a tab arrangement.
-They can still be navigated with mouse or with Win + (left|right)
+They can still be navigated with mouse or with mod + (left|right)

-Win + s = stacking mode.
+mod + s = stacking mode.
 The tiles will stack on top of each other.
-They can still be navigated with mouse or with Win + (up|down)
+They can still be navigated with mouse or with mod + (up|down)

-win + e = split mode.
+mod + e = split mode.
 To return to the default i3 split tile mode.

-win  + f = fullscreen mode.
+mod + f = fullscreen mode.
 To make a tile fill the screen and hide everything behind it.
 This is useful, but can be annoying when you forget that you are in it and try to open a new window or link.

 ## Workspaces

 This configuration comes with 10 workspaces by default.
-The can be switched to by hitting win +(num) or by scrolling up and down on the bottom bar.
-You can move a tile to another workspace with win + shift + (num).
+They can be switched to by hitting mod + (num) or by scrolling up and down on the bottom bar.
+You can change to the next or previous workspace by using mod+tab/mod+shift+tab or mod+ctrl+(left|right)

+You can move a tile to another workspace with mod+shift+(num).
+You can also move it around with mod+shift+(left|right)

 If you want to alias a command to automatically open and focus something on a new workspace, use the i3-msg command.
 The following alias in .zshrc will open a new workspace, label it with the  , and then focus the workspace.
 Custom icons can be found at https://fontawesome.com/v4/cheatsheet/